OAuth 2.0

 NGINX OAuth Proxy Module

-An OAuth proxy module that runs in an NGINX reverse proxy, to translate secure cookies to access tokens
+An OAuth proxy module that runs in the NGINX API gateway, to translate secure cookies to access tokens

 Device Authorization Grant